snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-javascript-tracker-2.0.0-released.md

 });
 {% endhighlight %}

 The `data` field contains the actual properties of the event and the `schema` field of the JSON points to the JSON schema against which the contents of the `data` field should be validated.
+The `data` field should be flat, rather than nested.

 Custom contexts work similarly.
-Since and event can have multiple contexts attached, the `contexts` argument of each `trackXXX` method must be an array:
+Since and event can have multiple contexts attached, the `contexts` argument of each `trackXXX` method must be a array:

 {% highlight javascript %}
 window.snowplow_name_here('trackPageView', null , [{